anujanegi/RDA-UNET-WGAN/README.md

 ## Model Weights

-Trained models weights for RDAunet can be found [here](https://drive.google.com/file/d/1ff55Zbg-zATdhtXe8iW5eOMpir6ZOxCe/view?usp=sharing).
+Trained models weights for RDAunet, the generator model and the final RDA-UNET-WGAN can be found can be found [here](https://drive.google.com/drive/folders/1DyGY7ALXfCyPiQ6NXli2u0LobHiAl0oj?usp=sharing).

 ## Citation